alt

 stateStringThe state.""

-countryStringThe country ISO country code ISO 3166 ALPHA-2."DE"
+countryStringThe country ISO country code ISO 3166 ALPHA-2.""

 shippingType